grigby-udacity/pdsnd_github/README.md

 ### Project Title
 Bikeshare Rental Service Data Exploration
+This is classroom exercize for Udacity Nanodegree program

 ### Description
 This project explores data on bicycle rentals for the company BikeShare in (3) cities